decorative image for blog on a preparation checklist for using centos stream

 Open Source

-With the CentOS community shifting its focus to CentOS Stream, and CentOS 8 now reaching EOL at the end of 2021, many companies are considering if they're ready to take the plunge on CentOS Stream, or if they need to seek out another option.
+With the Red Hat now focused CentOS Stream and the upcoming CentOS 7 EOL, many companies are considering whether they're ready to plan a CentOS Stream migration or if they need to seek out another option.

-In this blog, we discuss CentOS Stream and its benefits, as well as provide a checklist that companies can use to assess their readiness to migrate to CentOS Stream.
+In this blog, we discuss CentOS Stream and its benefits, as well as provide a checklist that companies can use to assess their readiness for a CentOS Stream migration.

 Back to top